Norfloxacin is given to treat urine infections.

 If you have any questions about this medicine, ask your pharmacist.

-- Manufacturer's PIL, Utinor® 400 mg Tablets; Merck Sharp & Dohme Limited, The electronic Medicines Compendium.
-Dated March 2009.
+Manufacturer's PIL, Norfloxacin 400 mg Tablets; Ratiopharm Limited, The electronic Medicines Compendium.
+Dated January 2017.

 British National Formulary 73rd Edition (Mar 2017); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.

 About 5 days ago i started having sharp pains when i urinate.
 The urine had a really strong smell and i also notice blood on the tissue (bright red colour).i went to see the doctor and he told me i...samantha63730

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.